snknitin/Topic-detection/README.md

 - vocab_size = 50000
 - isProcessed is a boolean value which indicates that data has been preprocessed and can be used directly

+    For classifier run python classfier.py and change the parameters in the code if necessary

 ## Results

 Displaying 10 words per topic.